Now

 Staying sane

 What a year it has already been.
-While the whole world seems to turn to fascism and ignores the huge problem our planet has with our existence, I try to stay sane by consuming as less news as possible (sometimes it works out great, sometimes it doesn’t) and focusing on the things I can change: my close friends and nearer environment to spread as much kindness as possible.
+While the whole world seems to turn to fascism and ignores the huge problem our planet has with our existence, I try to stay sane by consuming as less news as possible (sometimes it works out great, sometimes it doesn’t) and focusing on the things I can actually do: spread as much kindness as possible

 Privacy | #unplugTrump | re-owning data